MAGALA-RICHARD/apsimNGpy-documentations/doc/api.rst

-   After writing, the model is recompiled via :func:`recompile(self)` and the in-memory instance is refreshed using :meth:`restart_model`, ensuring the object graph reflects the just-saved state.
+   After writing, the model is recompiled via :func:`recompile(self)` and the in-memory instance is refreshed using :meth:`restart_model`, ensuring the object graph reflects the just-saved state if the user specified `relaod = True`.

    Parameters
    ----------
    file_name : str or pathlib.Path, optional
        Output path for the saved model file.
-If omitted (``None``), the method uses the instance's existing ``self.path``.
-The resolved path is also written back to ``self.path`` for consistency.
+If omitted (``None``), the method uses the instance's existing ``path``.
+The resolved path is also written back to instance `path` attribute for consistency if reload is True.

    reload: bool Optional default is True
-        resets the reference path to the one provided after serializing to disk. this implies that the self.path will be the provided file_name
+        resets the reference path to the one provided after serializing to disk.
+This implies that the instance `path` will be the provided `file_name`

    Returns
    -------